Anthony A. Williams: Early life, education and military service

 Williams, born Anthony Stephen Eggleton in Los Angeles on July 28, 1951, was adopted at age three by Virginia and Lewis Williams (a postal worker), who raised him and seven other children in their home: Lewis IV, Virginia II, Carla, Cynthia, Leif Eric I, Kimberly, and Loris.
 Williams grew up in the West Adams area of Los Angeles.
-He later attended Loyola High School in Los Angeles, and then Santa Clara University.
-There he became active in the anti-Vietnam War movement as well as President of his sophomore class.
-But his academics suffered and he eventually left school.
+He attended Loyola High School in Los Angeles.

+Williams attended Santa Clara University, where he became active in the anti-Vietnam War movement and became president of his sophomore class.
+Eventually, his academic performance suffered and he left school.

 Shortly thereafter he joined the Air Force.
 He volunteered for Vietnam, but was kept in the country to work as an aide in the 354th Tactical Fighter Wing command post.
 He sought an appointment to the United States Air Force Academy but was instead sent to the academy's preparatory school because of his poor grades at Santa Clara.
 He excelled and earned an appointment to the academy.
 Instead Williams sought to leave the Air Force as a conscientious objector, and was given an honorable discharge in 1974.
 After that, he worked giving piano and clay sculpture and other tactile art lessons to blind children and counseling Vietnam War veterans in Los Angeles.
 In 1975, he enrolled at Yale using his veteran's benefits to help pay the bill.
 He left school to start a map business that failed and returned in 1979.
 In 1982, he graduated magna cum laude with a Bachelor of Arts in Political Science from Yale College, where he was a member of the literary society St. Anthony Hall.
 In 1987, he earned a J.D. from Harvard Law School and a Master of Public Policy from the John F. Kennedy School of Government at Harvard University.

 Career

-Williams served as the Deputy State Comptroller of Connecticut.
-Williams also served as executive director of the Community Development Agency in St. Louis, Missouri; assistant director of the Boston (MA) Redevelopment Authority; and adjunct professor at Columbia University.
+Williams was the Deputy State Comptroller of Connecticut.
+Williams also was executive director of the Community Development Agency in St. Louis, Missouri; assistant director of the Boston (MA) Redevelopment Authority; and adjunct professor at Columbia University.

-Williams was appointed by President Bill Clinton and confirmed by the United States Senate to serve as the first CFO for the US Department of Agriculture, as well as a founder and Vice Chairman of the U.S. CFO Council.
+Williams was appointed by President Bill Clinton and confirmed by the United States Senate as the first CFO for the US Department of Agriculture, as well as a founder and Vice Chairman of the U.S. CFO Council.